 It is a condition of participation in the Business Hardship Package that Businesses comply with all relevant laws.
 This includes compliance with the Payroll Tax Act 2009 and Taxation Administration Act 2007.

 All employers must continue to lodge payroll tax returns through INTRA, the online lodgement portal, by the respective due dates, that is, the 21st of the following month.
 This will enable monthly waiver amounts to be processed.

 Hardship register and January 2022 payroll tax return

 If the due date for the January return occurs while you are awaiting consideration of your submitted business hardship application by DITT or your payroll tax relief waiver by the Territory Revenue Office, you do not have to pay payroll tax for this return unless requested by Territory Revenue Office.

 How to lodge your certificate with the Territory Revenue Office

 Other payroll tax relief

-If your business does not qualify for payroll tax relief under the Business Hardship Package, and you are concerned about your ability to meet your continuing payroll tax obligations, you can contact the Territory Revenue Office to request outstanding amounts of tax to be paid in instalments.
-Flexible payments can be arranged over an extended period, at a concessional interest rate, where financial incapacity is demonstrated.
+If your business does not qualify for payroll tax relief under the Business Hardship Package, and you are concerned about your ability to meet your continuing payroll tax obligations, please contact the Territory Revenue Office by email: email@example.com or by phone: 1300 305 353 to request outstanding amounts of tax to be paid in instalments.
+Flexible payments can be arranged over an extended period, at a concessional interest rate, where temporary cashflow difficulties are evident.